evagabriela/WDI/curriculum/week-02/02-functions/README.md

 #### Why are functions useful?

-In JavaScript, a function can:
+In JavaScript, a function can be:

-1. Be made up of either a single reusable statement or a group of reusable statements.
+1. Made up of either a single reusable statement or a group of reusable statements.
-2. Be called from anywhere in the program, which allows for the statements inside a function to not be written over and over again.
+2. Called from anywhere in the program, which allows for the statements inside a function to not be written over and over again.

 Functions are especially useful because they enable a developer to segment large, unwieldy applications into smaller, more manageable pieces.